 16. See My Friends (1965)

-A hit single and a work of true transcendent genius with its droning eastern guitar sounds and evocative lyrics.
-A bright and bold step in a different direction at the time, and still sounds fresh.
+To my ears, not only a hit single but a work of true transcendent genius with its droning eastern guitar sounds and evocative lyrics.
+A bright and bold step in a different direction at the time, and all these decades later it still sounds fresh.

 15. Autumn Almanac (1967)